PREPARING FOR YOUR SALE: A REALTOR SHARES SOME IDEAS

 Tips for Selling Your Home – Is Your Home Physically Fit?

 To give your home a competitive edge when it’s time to sell, make sure it is in good physical condition.
-This not only makes your home more attractive and desirable, it also simplifies the negotiation process when the time comes for the buyer’s pre-purchase inspection.
+This not only makes your home more attractive and desirable, but also simplifies the negotiation process when the time comes for the buyer’s pre-purchase inspection.
 According to home inspection experts, approximately half the resale homes in the market today have at least one significant defect.
 Routine maintenance is the best way to prevent major, costly problems from developing in the first place.
 If you have been putting off those repairs, now is the time to make them.

 A Home Seller’s Check List

 Over the years, ASHI has identified a list of common problems that typically appear on buyer’s home inspection reports.
 Early correction of these problems can increase a home’s appeal and its selling price.
-It also sets the stage for a favorable home inspection report for the buyer, and thereby helps to expedite the sale.
+It also sets the stage for a favorable home inspection report for the buyer and thereby helps to expedite the sale.
 The following 6-point checklist can help you achieve these marketing goals.

 1. CHECK THE MAJOR SYSTEMS